rare-bear/Data-Science/README.md

 # Data-Science

-A collection of projects focused within the fields of Data Science, Machine Learning, Computational Finance and Financial Mathematics.
+A collection of projects focused within the fields of Data Science and Machine Learning.
 Enjoy!